philc/book-notes/simple and sinister - pavel.md

   * "Exceptionally functional."
   * "The body is on piece."
   * "The get-up is a slow exercise and there is never an excuse to be out of position".
+* The routine
+  * Bang out 10 sets of each exercise daily, like brushing your teeth."
+    * "Once you feel competent with the basic swing and get-up technique, here is the plan: it is simple as could be: just bout out 10 sets of each exercise daily, like brushing your teeth.
+All of your attention is on technique and power, and zero brain cells need to be involved in analyzing the workout and planning how to change it.
+What an opportunity to become an ultimate technician!"
+  * Warmup
+    * Three circuits of mobility exercises: prying goblet squats, hip bridges, haloes.
+    * "As an option, you may follow these with a couple of sets of get-ups with exaggerated slowness and precision with a shoe or a light kettlebell.
+Groove the movement.
+Instead of doing full get-ups, you may select a particular phase, say supine to elbow, and polish it.
+Take the movement apart and put it back together.
+This is not a warm-up, but a practice."
+  * Every third workout, swing the same weight kettlebell, but with two hands instead of one, focusing on power and explosiveness.
+Two hands is easier, and is thus a form of active rest.
+  * "Do not hesitate to switch to two-arm swings when you are dragging your tail -- and reap its many benefits while giving your mind a grip break."
+  * "Do NOT do 10 reps left and 10 right back to back; set the kettlebell down and recover between the sides."
+    Just like you would with a two-handed set -- take a break.
+  * There are no time goals with the "Simple" part of the program, so forget about watching the clock.
+  * Progression
+    * "The type of progression where you up the load and then stay with it for a time is called step loading.
+      It is very powerful and reliable."
+    * Own a weight.
+Then, introduce a heavier weight (usually plus 8kg) 20 reps at a time, mixed in with the weight you've mastered.
+Every 4 weeks, increase the rep count of the heavier weight by 20.
+    * Introduce the heaiver weight into the third set.
+As you add mor eheavy sets, append them, working your way to the end.
+Then replace the first two sets.